136 N Dougherty Street, Black Mountain, North Carolina, United States

 The Red Rocker Inn is pleasantly situated in a quiet residential neighborhood of historic homes.
 Ideally located three blocks from downtown shopping in charming Black Mountain and the city park and lake.
 Close by you'll find perfect spots for hiking, shopping, historic ventures, sporting and fishing, and the arts.

 The North Carolina Arboretum in Asheville is a 434-acre public garden owned by the University of North Carolina.
 Filled with over 65 acres of special, cultivated gardens and more than 10 miles of forested walking trails, the North Carolina Arboretum is a special place for all to visit.
-The park features several different types of gardens including the Blue Ridge Quilt Garden, the National Native Azalea Repository, and a unique Stream Garden.
+The park features several different types of gardens including the Quilt Garden, the National Native Azalea collection, and a unique bonsai garden.
 Children are entertained through a rotating science program that provides educational, fun activities for children.
 This Asheville NC Attraction is a very popular spot, and a must stop for those that love gardening and the outdoors.